ModOrganizer2/modorganizer-basic_games/README.md

 ## How to add a new game?

-You can create a plugin by providing a python classin the `games` folder.
+You can create a plugin by providing a python class in the `games` folder.

 **Note:** If your game plugin does not load properly, you should set the log level to debug and look at the `mo_interface.log` file.